I tried token automatic rotation using AWS Secrets Manager managed external secrets, which now supports GitLab

 }

-The new version (08d7dd1e-...) has been promoted to AWSCURRENT, and the original version (9c1a8d5b-...) has moved to AWSPREVIOUS.
-The coexistence of AWSPENDING and AWSCURRENT in the same version is covered in the Notes section.
+The new version (08d7dd1e-...) has been promoted to AWSCURRENT, and the original version (9c1a8d5b-...) has been moved to AWSPREVIOUS.
+The coexistence of AWSPENDING and AWSCURRENT in the same version is supplemented in the notes section.

-Check the contents of the new token using get-secret-value.
+Check the contents of the new token with get-secret-value.

 aws secretsmanager get-secret-value \